MJKWoolnough/javascript/README.md

 }
 ```

-LeftHandSideExpression as defined in TC39
+OptionalChain as defined in TC39
 https://tc39.es/ecma262/#prod-OptionalExpression

 It is only valid for one of OptionalChain, Arguments, Expression,